stabilityprotocol/stability/docker/README.md

 Optionally, You can build and run the stability node within Docker directly. it is also possible to run tests in a docker.

-## Betanet
+## Running the image

 ### Build

-To build the Docker container, run the following command in the root of the project
+To build the Docker container, run the following command at the root of the project.

 ```
 $ docker build -f ./docker/client/Dockerfile -t stability .